bol-edu/quantum-inspired_trading/README.md

 Supplementary in following test instructions:
 * Our own SPF port names are `enp3s0f0` and `enp3s0f1`.
 You should replace `enp3s0f0` and `enp3s0f1` with your own SPF port names in `settingNetwork_sf0.sh` and `settingNetwork_sf1.sh`.
-* The `enp3s0f1` parameter used in Linux TCPreplay command terminal#2 is also should be replaced your own SPF port name.
+* The used `enp3s0f1` parameter in Linux TCPreplay command terminal#2 is also should be replaced your own SPF port name, which is corresponded to the port of sending PCAP files.
 * The `./sample/aat.u50_xdma.xclbin` can be another path and naming, but it should be the outputted xcblin file of building AAT & SBM or AAT & SQA designs
 * The AAT Q2 default `support/demo_setup.cfg` should be replace with submitted `configuration/demo_setup.cfg`